~ photo by Brian Hatton ~

 In the 2014-15 season Ms. Williamson returns to Washington National Opera to sing The Rose in Rachel Portman’s The Little Prince.
 She also makes her debut with Salt Marsh Opera as Barbarina in Le Nozze di Figaro and returns to Opera Theater of Connecticut as Musetta in La Bohème.
 The 2013-14 season brought her Washington National Opera debut as the Flamingo in the world-premiere production of Jeanine Tesori’s The Lion, the Unicorn and Me, and she returned to The Glimmerglass Festival as the soprano soloist in the world-premiere staging of David Lang’s the little match girl passion.
 Other past highlights on the opera stage include Maud Dunlop in The Music Man at the Royal Opera House, Muscat in Oman, Despina in Così fan tutte, Zerlina in Don Giovanni, and Lucia in The Rape of Lucretia, all with Yale Opera.

 On the concert stage she has appeared with the Orchestra Sinfonica di Milano Giuseppe Verdi in Milan, Italy, singing Eileen Sherwood in Wonderful Town, with the Hartford Symphony Orchestra singing highlights from La Bohème, and the Hartt School of Music Wind Ensemble singing Frank Ticheli's Songs of Love and Life.
-Lisa is an active recitalist who was chosen to be part of a select group of singers to sing in recital with The Song Continues at Carnegie Hall.
+Lisa is an active recitalist who was featured in The Song Continues at Carnegie Hall in 2013.
+She is also the recipient of the 2015 Marc and Eva Stern Fellowship at Songfest.
 She frequently performs recitals throughout the East Coast.

 From 2005-2010, Ms. Williamson was the vocal soloist with The United States Coast Guard Band.
 In this high-profile position she sang for Presidents, Supreme Court Justices, Joint Chiefs of Staff, Cabinet Members, Senators, and Congressmen.
 In 2006 and 2007 she performed the National Anthem at the Indianapolis 500 for live audiences of over 400,000 and millions on television world-wide.
 In her more than two hundred performances with the Coast Guard Band she performed in thirty-four states in the U.S. and throughout Japan singing patriotic songs, opera arias, classical chamber works, and the American Songbook.
 She is featured on six Coast Guard Band recordings.